 • GDPR Article 9(2)(h) - processing is necessary for medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems

-This screening test is only being offered to pupils in Reception year and does not substitute an eye examination by a qualified orthoptist/optometrist.
-The NHS provides free regular eye examinations at opticians for all children under 16 years old.
+This screening test is only being offered to pupils in reception and does not substitute an eye examination by a qualified orthoptist/optometrist.
+The NHS provides free regular eye examinations at opticians for all children under 16.

 Early help is about providing extra support at an early stage for you and your family.
 This helps to prevent small problems from getting worse.
 These could be difficulties with parenting to health to education to support for teenagers.